caolan/magery/README.md

 </template>
 ```

-Each template is identified by it's `id` attribute.
+Each template is identified by its `id` attribute.
 The template above
 is "myApp".

 ### Render a template